-Annual base salary serves as a foundation of our compensation program.
+Annual base salary serves as a foundation of our executive compensation program.
 We determine the other key components of the program with reference to base salary, including annual and long-term incentives and termination payments.

 We intend annual base salary and perquisites to reward the expertise, experience and sustained performance of our named executive officers, each of whom has been with us for more than ten years.
 Base salaries are reviewed annually, and we have generally increased named executive officer salaries to reflect promotions or increased responsibilities and cost of living increases, when appropriate, and to remain competitive with base salaries paid by the Comparator Companies.
-For 2022, the base salaries of our named executive officers, Mr. Anthony J. Guzzi, our Chairman, President and Chief Executive Officer, Mr. Mark A. Pompa, our Executive Vice President and Chief Financial Officer, and Ms. Maxine L. Mauricio, our Executive Vice President, General Counsel, and Corporate Secretary were increased by approximately 2.1%, 2.0%, and 8.7%, respectively.
-Mr. R. Kevin Matz, our Executive Vice President - Shared Services, did not receive a salary increase in 2022.
+For 2023, the base salaries of our named executive officers, Mr. Anthony J. Guzzi, our

+Chairman, President and Chief Executive Officer, Mr. Mark A. Pompa, our Executive Vice President and Chief Financial Officer, and Ms. Maxine L. Mauricio, our Executive Vice President, General Counsel, Chief Administrative Officer and Corporate Secretary, were increased by approximately 2.92%, 3.27%, and 6.19%, respectively.
+Mr. R. Kevin Matz, our Executive Vice President - Shared Services, did not receive a salary increase in 2023